 4. Conduct reverse image searches

-Since a fake profile will never use real pictures of themselves, the best way to discover if the person on the other end is a catfish or a true account is to just do some research.
+Since fake profiles will never use real pictures of themselves, the best way to discover if the person on the other end is a catfish or a true account is to just do some research.
 Take their pictures and use the search engines and free programs to trace the origin of the image, as well as other places it has been posted.
 Usually, you shouldn’t get more than one or two results.

 5. Never send money to anyone online